 Technology is a growing field, so it’s a prudent choice to pursue your certifications even if you already have your degree.
 Here’s why:

 - Shows credibility.
 Having your certification demonstrates that you’re serious about your career and have the knowledge needed to perform well in your position.
 It can also add to your credibility, especially if you don’t have a security or IT-related degree.

 - It makes you marketable.
 When applying for jobs, having a certification might give you leverage over applicants who are not certified.
-You also may be eligible for a job promotion.
+You also may be eligible for a job promotion or a higher salary.

 - Highlights your willingness to learn.
 Your certification shows that you’re up to date on the latest trends in your industry.
 You can also retake a certification so that you’re always in the know when it comes to the latest industry trends.

 With these certifications and experience, you can grow and explore new opportunities in your field.